moirahartigan/Portfolio-2---Alien-Memory-Game/README.md

 - iPad Pro
 - Surface Duo

-## User stories Testing
+## Testing User Stories from User Experience (UX) Section
-* Has a grid style game been displayed on page load?
+* The user should see a grid style game with cards on display - these cards will have a front and back image.
-  * Yes - works as expected.
+    * Users are automatically greeted with a 4x4 grid style game with a game title and clear navigation buttons.
-* Can the user only turn two cards at a time?
+* The user should only be able to click on two cards at a time, to try to find a matched pair.
-  * Yes - works as expected.
+    * The user begins the game by flipping the first two cards.
+The user is not allowed to flip another card until the first two cards have been checked for a match.
-* Has the timer been activated once the first card has been flipped and when the second card has been flipped a move is logged?
+* The user should activate the timer once the first card has been flipped and when the second card has been flipped a move is logged.
-  * Yes - works as expected.
+    * Once the clicks on the first card the timer is activated.
+* The user should expect that once the game has been completed, the timer will stop.
-* Does the timer stop when the game ends?
+    * Once all matched cards have been flipped the timer stops.
-  * Yes - works as expected.
-* Does the user receiving a message to confirm their win at the end of the game when all matched pairs have been found.?
-  * Yes - works as expected.
-* Does the user receiving a message to confirm their win at the end of the game when all matched pairs have been found.?
+* The user should be receiving a message to confirm their win and score at the end of the game when all matched pairs have been found.
-  * Yes - works as expected.
+    * Once the game has been won the user receives their win confirmation via a pop up message and they can see their time and total number of moves taken.
-* Is the user able to close the pop up message at the end of the game with a click on the "x" button?
+* The user should be able to close the pop up message at the end of the game with a click on the "x" button.
-  * Yes - works as expected.
+    * On completion of the game the pop up message can be closed and the game is reset for another game.
-* Does the New Game button reset the game at any time during play.
+* The user should have the option to reset the game at any time during play.
-  * Yes - works as expected.
-* Is the users memory skill tested with this game?
-  * Yes - works as expected.
+    * At any time during the game the user can click the "Reset Game" button to return all the cards to face down and the timer and move counter are returned to zero.
+* By playing this game the user should be able to test their memory skill in a fun environment.
+    * Through the use of colour and animation along no time constraints for possible younger users, the game allows for an enjoyable experience.

 All user stories have been fullfilled from the original targets.
 The game functions are all working with no issues found.